-9-14.
+9-17.
 4 x I/O Read Mode (4READ)

 The 4READ instruction enable quad throughput of Serial Flash in read mode.
 A Quad Enable (QE) bit of status Register must be set to "1" before sending the 4READ instruction.
-The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency $f_Q$ .
-The first address byte can be at any location.
+The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency f_Q .
+The first address can't be any location if the device is still in 3-Byte mode.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 4READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing 4READ instruction, the following address/dummy/data out will perform as 4-bit instead of previous 1-bit.